vemonet/libre-chat/docs/docs/index.md

 - 🔍 Readable logs to understand what is going on

-- 🪶 Modern and lightweight chat web interface, working well on desktop and mobile, with support for light/dark theme
+- 🪶 Modern and lightweight chat web interface, working well on desktop and mobile, with support for light/dark theme, streaming response, and markdown rendering.

 Checkout the demo at [**chat.semanticscience.org**](https://chat.semanticscience.org)